knoup/SPSS/README.md

 ## TextEntryBox

-Initialise it with a sf::Font reference and your desired width:
+Initialise it with a sf::Font reference, character size, and your desired width:

-`spss::TextEntryBox entry{font, 500};`
+`spss::TextEntryBox entry{font, 18, 500};`

 Use setActive() to enable text entry when desired: